Catherine Morris, BA, LLB, LLM

 Victoria, BC, Canada

-Catherine Morris, BA (Alberta) 1974, LLB (Alberta) 1978, LLM (UBC) 2001, has been a leader in the field of conflict resolution since 1983.
+Catherine Morris, BA (Alberta) 1974, JD (Alberta) 1978, LLM (UBC) 2001, has been a leader in the field of conflict resolution since 1983.
 She has played key roles in numerous conflict resolution organizations and initiatives.
+She has also taught and practiced in the area of of international human rights law for two decades.
 She works in Canada and internationally in academic, community, nonprofit, public and private sectors.
-She is the founder of Peacemakers Trust, a Canadian non-profit organization for education and research in conflict resolution and peacebuilding.
+She is the founder and managing director of Peacemakers Trust, a Canadian non-profit organization for education and research in conflict resolution and peacebuilding.
+She has also served in several capacities with Lawyers' Rights Watch Canada, a non-government organization in Special Consultative Status with the United Nations Economic and Social Council (ECOSOC), including as LRWC's main representative at the United Nations Human Rights Council since 2011 and as transitional executive director from June 2020 to January 2022.

-Ms. Morris is a member of the Law Society of British Columbia and the Canadian Bar Association.
-She practices law with Lampion Pacific Law Corporation.
-She is experienced in conflict asssessment, mediation, fact-finding and adjudication.
+Ms. Morris is a member of the Law Society of British Columbia (non-practicing as of 2021) and the Canadian Bar Association.
+She works with Lampion Pacific Consulting Inc.

 Teaching, research and writing

-As an adjunct professor at the University of Victoria, Professor Morris teaches graduate level courses in conflict resolution, negotiation and international human rights.
-She regularly teaches at the University of Victoria and Chulalongkorn University in Bangkok, Thailand.
-She has also taught at Osgoode Hall Law School at York University in Toronto.
-She has been a guest lecturer at the Royal University of Phnom Penh, Cambodia.
-She has also been involved in design, planning, administration and presentation of workshops for senior public officials, leaders of non-governmental organizations, academics and professionals in several countries including Thailand, Cambodia and several other countries.
+Ms. Morris has taught graduate level courses in international human rights law, negotiation, conflict studies.
+She has taught at the University of Victoria in Canada, Chulalongkorn University in Bangkok, Thailand, and European Peace University in Austria.
+She has been involved in design, planning, administration, and presentation of educational and policy workshops for senior public officials, leaders of non-governmental organizations, academics and professionals in several countries including Thailand, Cambodia, Bolivia, Myanmar (Burma) and Rwanda.

-Professor Morris is an Associate and a former Executive Director of the Institute for Dispute Resolution at the University of Victoria, where she worked in several leadership roles from 1992-1998.
-She designed and founded UVic's multidisciplinary graduate program in dispute resolution.
-She is also an Associate of the Centre for Asia-Pacific Initiatives (CAPI) at the University of Victoria.
+Ms. Morris is a former Executive Director of the Institute for Dispute Resolution at the University of Victoria, where she worked in several leadership roles from 1992-1998.
+She designed and founded UVic's multidisciplinary graduate program in dispute resolution and taught in the program until 2016.
+She is a Research Associate of the Centre for Asia-Pacific Initiatives (CAPI) at the University of Victoria.

-Her research and writing has resulted in publications and papers on mediator ethics and qualifications, conflict and culture, ADR in legal education, the role of religion in peacebuilding, peacebuilding in Cambodia, and conflict transformation and human rights education.
-Her website bibliography, Conflict Transformation and Peacebuilding: A Selected Bibliography, hosted by Peacemakers Trust, has been used by tens of thousands of people in more than 100 countries on all continents.
+Her research and writing has resulted in publications and papers on mediator ethics and qualifications, conflict and culture, ADR in legal education, the role of religion in peacebuilding, peacebuilding in Cambodia, and human rights education.
+Her website bibliography, Conflict Transformation and Peacebuilding: A Selected Bibliography, hosted by Peacemakers Trust, has been used by hundreds of thousands of people in more than 100 countries on all continents.

 Board Experience

 - Morris, Catherine.
 "Case Studies in Religion and Peacebuilding: Cambodia."
 In Religion and Peacebuilding, edited by Harold Coward and Gordon Smith.
-Albany, New York: SUNY Press, 2004. details.
+Albany, New York: SUNY Press, 2004.
+Available online (pdf).

 - Morris, Catherine.
 "Cambodia's Election Conflicts: A Case Study on the Role of Religion in Peacebuilding."
 In Communities in Southeast Asia: Challenges and Responses.
 Proceedings from the Joint Northwest Regional Consortium for Southeast Asian Studies and the Canadian Council for Southeast Asian Studies Conference, October 26-27, University of Victoria, Canada, edited by Helen Lansdowne, Philip Dearden, and William Neilson.
 Victoria, BC: University of Victoria, 2002.